Bordered theory for pillowcase homology: Pairings are the same

-\underline{The 1st type.} In this case the differential $M(l_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes _{\A}\ov{M(l_0)}$ has outgoing algebra elements on the left, see Figure \ref{figure:diff_1type}.
+\underline{The 1st type.} In this case the differential $M(l_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes {}_{\A}\ov{M(l_0)}$ has outgoing algebra elements on the left, see Figure~\ref{figure:diff_1type}.
 This corresponds to prolongation of the path in the backward direction, i.e. new length one chords are concatenated to the path from the left.
-We use the following notation on Figure \ref{figure:diff_1type}: $i,k$ are the red arcs intersecting $l_1$ at $(u_1)$ and $(u_2)$, $j$ is the red arc intersecting $l_0$ at $(v)$, and $\gamma_m$ are representing chord length one elements of $\A$.
+We use the following notation in Figure~\ref{figure:diff_1type}: $i,k$ are the red arcs intersecting $l_1$ at $(u_1)$ and $(u_2)$, $j$ is the red arc intersecting $l_0$ at $(v)$, and $\gamma_m$ represent chord length one elements of $\A$.

 Let us describe the corresponding disc differentials in $CF(l_0,l_1)$.
 Suppose the disc goes from $p$ to $q$.
-First, note that all intersections $l_0 \cap l_1$ are happening near one of two ends of segment $l_0$.
+First, note that all intersections $l_0 \cap l_1$ are happening near one of the two ends of segment $l_0$.
 Points $p$ and $q$ can be on one end of the segment $l_0$, or on the different ends.
-Let us consider those pairs, which are on one end of the segment $l_0$.
-For this to happen, traversing the $l_1$ boundary of the disc, the $l_1$ must pass the $360^\circ$ rotation point and come back.
-See, for example, the disc from $p_6$ to $p_5$ on Figure \ref{figure:L_0+L_1}.
+Let us consider those pairs of point $p$ and $q$, which are on one end of the segment $l_0$.
+For this to happen, traversing the $l_1$ boundary of the disc, $l_1$ must pass the $360^\circ$ rotation point and come back.
+See, for example, the disc from $p_6$ to $p_5$ in Figure~\ref{figure:L_0+L_1}.
 We say that such differentials are of the 1st type in $CF(l_0,l_1)$.